wildfish/django-dashboards/docs/dashboards/howto/templates.rst

         </body>
     </html>

-This is the default HTML code in Wildcoeus.
+This is the default HTML code in django-dashboards.
 When creating your own base template you should follow this so you don't loose any content blocks.

 ::